Agenda

 Prof James K. Wong

-the Hong Kong University of Science & Technology
+the Hong Kong University of Science and Technology

 Prof Sven Nyholm